 Legislative Organization and Procedures

-The NCSL Center for Legislative Studies conducts research and provides assistance on key issues regarding legislative organization and procedure, and a few are highlighted below.
+The NCSL's Center for Legislative Strengthening conducts research and provides assistance on key issues regarding legislative organization and procedure, and a few are highlighted below.

 Legislative Organization, Size and Structure

 There is no "off the shelf" formula for creating a state legislature, and legislative assemblies in the United States illustrate the wide variety of organizational patterns.